Avanade/NTangle/docs/SqlServer.md

 #### Identifier mapping

-The orhestrator (where identifier mapping is configured) will assign new global identifiers generated using [`IIdentifierGenerator<T>`](../src/NTangle/IIdentifierGenerator.cs) to each of the selected columns where no value was previously selected during the [change detection](#Change-detection) phase.
+The orhestrator (where identifier mapping is configured) will assign new global identifiers generated using [`IIdentifierGenerator<T>`](https://github.com/Avanade/CoreEx/blob/main/src/CoreEx/Entities/IIdentifierGenerator.cs) to each of the selected columns where no value was previously selected during the [change detection](#Change-detection) phase.

-The [`spIdentifierMappingCreate`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Stored%20Procedures/Generated/spIdentifierMappingCreate.sql) stored procedure is then invoked to persist the mappings into the [`IdentifierMapping`](../samples/SqlServerDemo/SqlServerDemo.Database/Migrations/20211207-213319-06-create-ntangle-identifiermapping-table.sql) table; where mapping is already assigned, then the previously assigned value will be returned for use and the newly allocated value discarded.
+The [`spIdentifierMappingCreate`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Stored%20Procedures/Generated/spIdentifierMappingCreate.sql) stored procedure is then invoked to persist the mappings into the [`IdentifierMapping`](../samples/SqlServerDemo/SqlServerDemo.Database/Migrations/20220323-165532-07-create-ntangle-identifiermapping-table.sql) table; where mapping is already assigned, then the previously assigned value will be returned for use and the newly allocated value discarded.
 This may occur where concurrent access is being performed against the same related identifier.

 </br>

 #### Versioning

 The orchestrator will version each record by JSON serializing the data (removing any properties that should be excluded) and then [SHA256](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.sha256) hashed.
-This is compared to the existing version (from the [`VersionTracking`](../samples/SqlServerDemo/SqlServerDemo.Database/Migrations/20211207-213319-02-create-ntangle-versiontracking-table.sql) table) selected during the [change detection](#Change-detection) phase.
+This is compared to the existing version (from the [`VersionTracking`](../samples/SqlServerDemo/SqlServerDemo.Database/Migrations/20220323-165532-02-create-ntangle-versiontracking-table.sql) table) selected during the [change detection](#Change-detection) phase.
 Where the version has not changed for the record then no publish will occur; avoids sending same event content more than once.

 </br>

 #### Publishing

-The orchestrator will instantiate an [`EventData`](../src/NTangle/Events/EventData.cs) per record, then invoke the [`IEventPublisher.SendAsync()`](../src/NTangle/Events/IEventPublisher.cs) passing all events to be published.
+The orchestrator will instantiate an [`EventData`](https://github.com/Avanade/CoreEx/blob/main/src/CoreEx/Events/EventData.cs) per record, then invoke the [`IEventPublisher.Publish()`](https://github.com/Avanade/CoreEx/blob/main/src/CoreEx/Events/IEventPublisher.cs) passing all events to be published.

-The default is to use the [`OutboxEventPublisher`](../src/NTangle/Events/OutboxEventPublisherBase.cs) which enqueues all events using stored procedure [`spEventOutboxEnqueue`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Stored%20Procedures/Generated/spEventOutboxEnqueue.sql) into the [`EventOutbox`](../samples/SqlServerDemo/SqlServerDemo.Database/Migrations/20211207-213319-04-create-ntangle-eventoutbox-table.sql) and [`EventOutboxData`](../samples/SqlServerDemo/SqlServerDemo.Database/Migrations/20211207-213319-05-create-ntangle-eventoutboxdata-table.sql) tables.
+The default is to use the generated [`EventOutboxEnqueue`](../samples/SqlServerDemo/SqlServerDemo.Publisher/Data/Generated/EventOutboxEnqueue.cs) which enqueues all events using stored procedure [`spEventOutboxEnqueue`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/Outbox/Stored%20Procedures/Generated/spEventOutboxEnqueue.sql) into the [`EventOutbox`](../samples/SqlServerDemo/SqlServerDemo.Database/Migrations/20220323-165532-05-create-outbox-eventoutbox-table.sql) and [`EventOutboxData`](../samples/SqlServerDemo/SqlServerDemo.Database/Migrations/20220323-165532-06-create-outbox-eventoutboxdata-table.sql) tables.
 This can be configured to use an alternate `IEventPublisher` where required.

-There are multiple advantages of using the event outbox, a) a log of published events will be maintained, b) performance of orchestrator may be improved, c) dependency of external destination removed from orchestrator, and d) multiple sends will have the same event identifier which is useful in duplicate detection scenarios.
+There are multiple advantages of using the event outbox, a) a log of published events will be maintained, b) performance of orchestrator may be improved, c) dependency of external destination removed from orchestrator, and d) multiple sends will have the same event identifier which is useful in duplicate detection scenarios guaranteeing at least once delivery.

 </br>